zahedbri/nuxt-starter-netlify-cms1/content/index.md

 ---
-title: Explore great places
+title: Explore great places in Bangladesh
 image: /img/img-20220614-wa0000.jpg
-heading: Great coffee with a conscience
+heading: Chattogram is Exotic & Scenic
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: "Why Chattagram "
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans